-Randy Burkett Lighting Design collaborated with Brooklynn, New York based Michael Van Valkenburgh to help create a rich nighttime park experience for St. Louis, Missouri’s Kiener Plaza.
+Randy Burkett Lighting Design collaborated with Brooklyn, New York based Michael Van Valkenburgh to help create a rich nighttime park experience for St. Louis, Missouri’s Kiener Plaza.

 The renovation of Kiener Plaza is a centerpiece of the City’s downtown revival.
 The previous incarnation of this park was underutilized and limiting.
-The revised plan features two acres of pathways, open plazas, landscape, picnic areas, water-features and an expansive oval meadow, all supportive of the community’s vision.
+The revised plan features two acres of pathways, open plazas, landscape, picnic areas, water features and an expansive oval meadow, all supportive of the community’s vision.
 The City stressed pedestrian orientation and wayfinding for the night, with reassurance the principal goal.
-Pedestrian-scaled LED pole-top lights were selected for superior glare control and soft illumination at facial height.
+Pedestrian scaled LED pole top light fixtures were selected for superior glare control and soft illumination at facial height.

 Lighting helps heighten the hardscape zone’s appeal, further encouraging wayfinding and reinforcing a sense of place.
-35’-high poles fitted with dimmable LED adjustable accent lights deliver precise, low-glare light.
+Thirty-five foot high poles fitted with dimmable LED adjustable accent lights deliver precise, low-glare light.
 Ground-based accents reveal landscape/softscape as perimeter textural forms enveloping the park and relieving shadow zones.

 Gathering areas are well-scaled and intimate at night with select highlighting from pole-based accent lights revealing tree canopies.
 Festive catenary light strings invigorate seating zones.